ionic-team/ionic-docs/src/content/installation/android.md

 adb devices
 ```

 The device should be listed.
-See the full [`adb` documentation](https://developer.android.com/studio/command-line/adb) for troubleshooting and detailed information.
+See the full <a href="https://developer.android.com/studio/command-line/adb" target="_blank">`adb` documentation</a> for troubleshooting and detailed information.